Directed by Cyndy A. Marion, the two-person drama will star Broadway veteran Joy Franz as Thelma, with Laura Siner playing daughter Jessie.

 The creative team includes Vanessa Bombardieri (dramaturg), Brooke Harbaugh (assistant director), Elliot Lanes (stage manager), Katie Chew (assistant stage manager), Randall Parsons (set design), Debra Leigh Siegel (lighting design), Derek Nye Lockwood (costume design), Joe Gianono (composer), Colin Whitely (sound design), Michael G. Chin (fight choreographer) and Julie Foh (dialect coach).

+Performances will play Tuesdays-Saturdays at 8 PM and Sundays at 3 PM.
+There is also a Saturday matinee May 18 at 2 PM.
 Hudson Guild Theatre is located at 441 West 26th Street.
 Tickets, priced at $18, can be purchased online at www.smarttix.com.
 For more information visit WhiteHorseTheater.com.

 Founded in 2003, White Horse Theater Company is a not-for-profit organization dedicated to producing and developing American plays.
 They "seek to investigate and celebrate American culture by re- examining American classics and nurturing new American voices.
 They aim to shed new light on seldom-produced works or revitalize masterworks making their productions accessible to both the general public and a scholarly audience."